Am I entitled to sick pay while I’m out of work, following an accident at work?

 - Your future lost earnings

-The Injuries Board Book of Quantum takes into account past personal injury cases* to help value a claim.
-For more information, check out our compensation claims estimator* to learn how to value your claim.
+For more information, check out our compensation claims estimator to learn how to estimate your claim.